jdhenke/celestrium/doc/paper.md

 ### General Future Work

-> @haosharon, see all the issues we've discussed
->
-> Additionally, making Celestrium able to read **and write** to the DB would be a whole other ball game.
->
-> related to infrastructure, declare v1.0.0 pursuant to [semantic versioning](http://semver.org/).
-> this is incredibly practical for developers depending on this.
->
-> not interesting but worth mentioning unit testing and continuous integration

 Celestrium is currently in a v1.0 state.
 For the future, there are many features we'd like to add.

 * **Minimap** when a user explores a very large dataset, it is sometimes easy to get lost in the low-level details.
 We'd like to provide a minimap so users can always have a sense of the entire graph.